 What's the problem?
 Marina workers conduct small repairs and maintenance on boats that can contaminate marinas.
 Some of the harmful products that they use are boat paints and solvents.
 Scraped- off paint can contain heavy metals such as lead, mercury, and arsenic.
 Health effects associated with these materials are asthma, cancer, neurotoxicity, reproductive toxicity and birth defects, Who is exposed?
 Marina workers and boat repair workers.
 Marine wildlife.
 What have other programs done?
 What more could be done?
-Technical assistance and incentives: Outreach to marinas on safer products and practices.
-Research: Evaluate the hazards associated with existing products and make recommendations for safer alternatives.
+Technical assistance and incentives: Research: Evaluate the hazards associated with existing products and make recommendations for safer alternatives.
 Work with product developers to evaluate safety and facilitate implementation.